AlirezaShamsoshoara/Fire-Detection-UAV-Aerial-Image-Classification-Segmentation-UnmannedAerialVehicle/README.md

-# Aerial Imagery dataset for fire detection: classification and segmentation (Unmanned Aerial Vehicle (UAV))
+# Aerial Imagery dataset for fire detection: classification and segmentation using Unmanned Aerial Vehicle (UAV)

 ## Paper